nick-etuk/workstation1/README.md

 The next time you run `ws`, you will see your new project on the workstation1 main menu.

 In the `ws1` directory, add a `steps` directory.
-In the `steps` directory, add Shell, Powershell or bash scripts that start, build and otherwise manage your app.
+In the `steps` directory, add Shell, Powershell, bash or Python scripts that start, build and otherwise manage your app.
 Each step should have a `<step_name>.json` file.
 The `step_name` should match the filename (minus the extension) of the script that does the actual task.
 For example, your step is called `start_docker.sh`, then create a configuration file for it named `start_docker.json` If the configuration file has a property called "showMenu" that is set to "True", next time you run the `ws` command, the step will appear on the workstation1 main menu.